hydrodynamicstability/Invitation-to-Hydrodynamics/README.md

 ### Intrigued, but not yet ready to commit?

-Here's a few sampler dishes to see if you like it.
+Here are a few sampler dishes to see if you like it.
 Effort increases as you work your way down the list.

 - Watch this 46-minute video lecture, [Why Hydrodynamics?](https://podcasts.ox.ac.uk/why-hydrodynamics) by Prof. Steve Simon, a condensed matter theorist at Oxford University.
 It's a nontechnical talk aimed at fellow physicists.